Cyberwombo/RustShell/README.md

 to build software capable of TCP connections and didn't even know how other software such as Netcat performed their basic functions.
 By building this piece of software, I learned several details:

--Basic programming in the Rust language and how it differs from other languages -TCP Networking and building software that uses sockets -How software utilized TCP Data Streams and how to read and write to those streams -Creating security auditing tools
+- Basic programming in the Rust language and how it differs from other languages
+- TCP Networking and building software that uses sockets
+- How software utilized TCP Data Streams and how to read and write to those streams
+- Creating security auditing tools
--CLI Software Design
+- CLI Software Design